Skip to main content

 Apply for Your China Visa from Dubai with OraVisa

 OraVisa handles China visa applications for Indian nationals in Dubai.
-We prepare your documents, book your CVASC appointment, attend the centre on your behalf, and collect your passport when ready.
+We prepare your documents, book your CVASC appointment, attend the centre with your signed authorization letter where representative submission is permitted, and collect your passport when ready.
 Apply without the stress.

 Start My China Visa Application